thuinanutshell/rag-research-assistant/README.md

 ## Step 6: Evaluation

-## Key Learnings
+## Progress Update
 - Always start small.
 I was struggling at first to understand the chunking part.
 It took me 2 days to process a large dataset of blog posts.
 When the dataset is large, you get overwhelmed easily.
 So I decided to play around with only one single blog post to understand the underlying mechanism of chunking.
-And it worked :) By breaking a big problem down into smaller pieces and go from there, everything is more manageable.
+And it worked :) By breaking a big problem down into smaller pieces and going from there, everything is more manageable.
+- I got the RAG to work with 160 blog posts!
+I still need to refine it a little bit and also experiment with different chunking strategies + think about how to measure the efficiency of my RAG but it's still a good start since yesterday :) Also, I've learned to treat GitHub as an ongoing learning and project update instead of just somewhere to put on your project once you finish.